gradesta/gradesta/gradesta-s.r.o. comercial.stuff/ethical_codex.md

 The Gradesta Ethical Codex
 -------------------------------

 This Ethical codex applies to Commercial ventures run under the Gradesta brand.
-It does not have any effect on the application of Gradesta open source licenses, or the ability of third parties to use Gradesta software in any way that they desire.
+It does not have any effect on the application of Gradesta open source licenses or the ability of third parties to use Gradesta software in any way that they desire.

 Core Value 1: Consent
 -------------------------